Dighton Rock and its Puzzling Petroglyphs, Massachusetts

 Theories of who made the carvings range from Native Americans to Vikings, the Portuguese, Chinese, and ancient Phoenicians (Eastern Mediterranean).

-In 1963, state officials removed the boulder for preservation; it is now housed in a museum at Dighton Rock State Park, complete with exhibits making a case for each theory.
-In 1980 it was listed on the National Register of Historic Places.
+In 1963, state officials removed the boulder for preservation; it is now housed in a museum at Dighton Rock State Park, complete with exhibits that present each theory.
+In 1980, it was listed on the National Register of Historic Places.

 Also See: